meganniu/PseudoFibonacci/README.md

 First Number: -1.45
 Second Number: 3
 ```
 is considered valid.
-The program will not accept the input of non-numerical characters (exluding the decimal point).
+The program will not accept the input of non-numerical characters (exlcuding the decimal point).

 ## Running the tests